Darkchaos2/Darkchaos2.github.io/portfolio.md

 <iframe src="https://clips.twitch.tv/embed?clip=HelplessAbstruseStorkNotATK&parent=Darkchaos2.github.io&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

 ### Intractable Tournament Stream Overlay
 This web-based overlay can be imported as a browser source into your streaming software and is used to display the current state of the smash tournament data.
-It can be controlled from the admin panel and can seemlessly change infoamtion such as the current players, bracket and scores.
+It can be controlled from the admin panel and can seamlessly change information such as the current players, bracket and scores.

 [To see more about how this works on a technical level, check out the Project section](#web-based-intractable-overlay-for-streams-----github)
 <iframe src="https://clips.twitch.tv/embed?clip=CoyDarkCattleThunBeast&parent=Darkchaos2.github.io&autoplay=false&time=14s" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>
 <iframe src="https://clips.twitch.tv/embed?clip=RepleteMotionlessSoybeanJebaited&parent=Darkchaos2.github.io&autoplay=false&time=30s" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

 ### Custom Scene Collection Installer
 This executable makes it easy for members to use LSUVGS's assets and themes without having to reconfigure it on every installation.
-Users can simpily run the installer and the pre-configured scenes will be injected into their OBS.
+Users can simply run the installer and the pre-configured scenes will be injected into their OBS.

 [To see more about how this works on a technical level, check out the Project section](#custom-scene-collection-installer---github)